Here is some background on things you might want to know about when planning for college:

-Good News: Most of our member colleges and universities are now test optional!
+Good News: All our member colleges and universities are test optional for the 2022-23 academic year.
 That mean your student will not need to submit the ACT or SAT scores as part of the admissions process.
 Find out which by reviewing our list of application requirements.

 When to begin looking at colleges

 Families begin looking at colleges at different times, but sophomore year is ideal for seriously discussing post-high school options.
 During middle school it helps if students see colleges and start to visualize their future there.
 Consider taking a walk together across a campus or attending athletic or arts events.
 Or consider sending your student to a summer camp on a college campus.
 A good time to schedule more formal campus visits is during a student’s sophomore or junior year.

 Colleges welcome your visits and don’t expect that you will automatically apply or enroll there just because you visited.

 There are two main types of degrees that U.S. students pursue after high school.